1. DUI Sentencing Guidelines in New York | Case Background and Initial Exposure

 These materials provided concrete evidence of rehabilitation, supporting a downward departure within the DUI sentencing guidelines framework.

-Distinguishing the Offense From High Risk DUI Behavior
+Distinguishing the Offense from High Risk DUI Behavior

 Through detailed factual reconstruction, counsel highlighted the absence of dangerous driving behavior, property damage, or risk to pedestrians or motorists.